aseelert/ibmas-watsonxdata/1. prepare/README.md

+### Important:
+- request a 32Core x 128GB Memory
+- do not select FIPS (must be disabled)

-To start with the Installation you need to request a Single Node Cluster Instance at IBM Techzone:
+### To start with the Installation you need to request a Single Node Cluster Instance at IBM Techzone:

 - Go to https://techzone.ibm.com/my/reservations/create/6495f9f85c870e00179901fa
 - Click Reserve now